jplattel/jplattel.nl/content/project/talent-acquisition-audit-institute.md

 external_link: "https://ta-audit.com/" # Unused at the moment...
 ---

-With [Bas van de Haterd](https://vandehaterd.nl/en/) and [Champal Gijzen](https://nl.linkedin.com/in/champalgijzen) we started the [Talent Acquisition Audit Institute](https://ta-audit.com) (TA Audit for short).
+With [Bas van de Haterd](https://vandehaterd.nl/en/) and [Rikkert Walbeek](https://nl.linkedin.com/in/rikkertwalbeek) we started the [Talent Acquisition Audit Institute](https://ta-audit.com) (TA Audit for short).
 Our goal is to create bias-free recruitment processes by auditing companies and their talent acquisition.

 [![TA Audit Institute logo](/img/ta-audit-logo.png)](https://ta-audit.com)